refinajs/refina/docs/tutorial/src/step-8/description.md

 });
 ```

-To use a view, you call the context object with the fragment:
+To use a view, just call the context object:

 ```ts
 import { $app } from "refina";